readyready15728/misc/stardew-valley-notes.md

 * Casting a fishing rod into a pool of bubbles with increase rare catches and lead to earlier biting.
 * Mummies need to be destroyed with some sort of bomb after being downed.
-* Store tree sap products in the same chest as used for other year-round plant goods (mushrooms et al.).
-Same goes for things like Wheat Flour, even Cloth I would say..
 * Once the player gets all four lit candles on Grandpa's Shrine, it can be interacted with to get the Statue of Perfection, which yields Iridium Ore.
 * Sunflowers are by far the fastest way to make Oil.